Jump to content

 Human rights violations have been and remain a central theme in Marcelo Brodsky’s art.
 Marcelo Brodsky gained international recognition with his series “Buena Memoria” (1997), which addresses the deportation and murder of some of his classmates and his brother Fernando Brodsky during the military dictatorship in Argentina.

-Further series followed, including “1968 – The Fire of Ideas,” “Africa in the Struggle for Freedom,” “Migrants,” and “Traces of Violence.”
-The Kunsthaus presents a selection of his works.
+Other series followed, including “1968 – The Fire of Ideas,” “Africa in the Struggle for Freedom,” “Migrants,” and “Traces of Violence.”
+The Kunsthaus presented a selection of his works.

-The exhibition is curated by Professor Dr. Márcio Seligmann-Silva.
-It is taking place in cooperation with the Jewish Museum Frankfurt as part of the project “MISHPOCHA: The Art of Collaboration.”
+The exhibition was curated by Professor Dr. Márcio Seligmann-Silva.
+It took place in cooperation with the Jewish Museum Frankfurt as part of the project “MISHPOCHA: The Art of Collaboration.”

 Teaser film "Memory in Action: Marcelo Brodsky"